XYanSerenity/Ivarima/README.md

-This package implements a rule-based automated method for identifying the optimal intervention impact model for intervention ARIMA model.This method utilizes the impulse response function of the LTF model to infer the possible delay time and adopts the sequential Koyck model identification rules to guide the identification of decay pattern (h) and unpatterned spikes (r).
+This package implements a rule-based automated method for identifying the optimal intervention impact model for intervention ARIMA model.This method utilizes the impulse response function of the LTF model to infer the possible delay time (b) and adopts the sequential Koyck model identification rules to guide the identification of decay pattern (h) and unpatterned spikes (r).
 An example describing how to install and use this package is described below.
 A more detailed tutorial, including the